collective live+work spaces

 Your Questions

-If you're new to the coliving movement, check the fundamentals of what coliving is, and read Outsite's excellent introduction, they operate many properties in interesting locations in a similar vein as we intend to, although we're of course doing it with a resilient social-enterprise co-ownership model…
+If you've not yet seen the general introduction, best read it first.
+If you're new to the coliving movement, check the fundamentals of what coliving is, and read Outsite's excellent introduction, they operate many properties in interesting locations in a similar vein as we intend to, although we're of course doing it with a resilient mutualised co-ownership model…

 All the questions